GHG Emissions and Energy-related Targets

 Asset Management Fee Structure

-Please refer to "Compensation of the Asset Manager" in Corporate Governance
+For details, please refer to Corporate Governance “Compensation of the Asset Manager.”

 Remuneration for Executive Director of DHR